videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

     }
 ```

 You will notice that the `Imdb` class extends `Steps<Imdb>`.
-There is also a new method
+There is also a new step method
-`a_user_searches_for_film` which does not have to start with e.g. `given_`.
+`a_user_searches_for_film` which does not start with e.g. `given_`.
 This new method also
 returns `Imdb` and and last line has `return this`.
-This enables this method to be be called in a
+This enables the method to be called in a
-"fluent" manner which can make the code faster and more readable
+"fluent" manner which can make the code faster and more readable.

 This new method can now be used as follows: -